AahanKotian/LargerSalesDataset/README.md

 # LargerSalesDataset

-An exploration of Sales Data for a fictional business
+This is an EDA (Exploratory Data Analysis) of a sales dataset of a fictional e-commerce business.

 https://www.kaggle.com/datasets/hassaneskikri/fictional-e-commerce-sales-data